rxdvd/7chan-client/README.md

 - [x] Sorting by oldest and newest shows posts in reverse order.
 - [x] Changing page doesn't scroll to top of page.
 - [x] Selecting a gif makes it disappear.
+- [x] Emoji reactions on single post display in reverse order.

 ## Pitfalls & Discoveries